I’m excited to let you know that I’ve officially started doing coaching calls for people with SI joint dysfunction.

 I’ve been through this process myself— the good and the bad— and now I can help you navigate the system.
 I can let you know what’s out there in terms of treatment options, and explain concepts about the SI joint that you may not be clear about.

-I can help you clarify what treatments your PT’s tried, what helped and didn’t help, and what sort of questions to ask the next time you see your doctor.
+I can help you clarify what treatments you’ve tried, what helped and didn’t help, and what sort of questions to ask the next time you see your doctor.

-At the end of our call, you will have an actionable list of next steps you can take.
+At the end of our call, you’ll have an actionable list of next steps you can take.
 These might include: